310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% bubble Madara %}
 I’ve entrusted my life to this motorbike, so obviously I’d take extra care of her.

-I even had this baby with me overseas, so if I have to name our relationship, she’s like my buddy.
+I even had this baby with me overseas, sooo if I have to name our relationship, she’s like my buddy.

 You’ve got something like that too, don’t you?
 {% endbubble %}